Difficult Conversations in Health Literate Care Simulations

 Effective communication between healthcare providers (HCPs) and patients is important for HCP well-being, patient engagement, and health outcomes.
 Yet, HCPs do not receive adequate communication skills training and report feeling unprepared for difficult conversations with patients.
 Difficult Conversations in Health Literate Care was developed to meet this need.

 Difficult Conversations in a 2-part course designed to provide you with skills to support patients and families through difficult conversations, with a focus on building therapeutic relationships.
 In part 1 you complete interactive learning online and engage in discussion with peers.
 In part 2 of the course, you will participate in virtual live simulations with standardized patient actors and receive focused feedback, coaching and debriefing from peers and trained expert-facilitators.
+You will work with through 5 scenarios with people who have cancer.
+While the scenarios are based on cancer, all learning can be applied to any disease or illness.
+Participants do not need expertise in cancer to manage.

 This program has the potential to increase HCP’s competency in having difficult conversations with patients, families and colleagues and in utilizing inclusive language to build a culture of belonging within the health care organization.